-What is different in the Swiss, German, Austrian and Liechtenstein system?
+What is different in the Dual Swiss, German, Austrian and Liechtenstein system?

 Theoretical training and practical training will take place hand in hand.
 This causes a more intense learning.
 Theoretical knowledge is applied immediately by daily work.
 The practical learning is not merely provided with teaching materials alone.
 It happens in real construction of buildings.
 Thus, the success of learning and working is secured at its best.